osamaqarem/reactnative-fastlane-appcenter/README.md

 # reactnative-fastlane-appcenter

-🚀 Simple fastlane guide for signing, building and uploading new react-native apps to [Visual Studio App Center](https://appcenter.ms).
+🚀 Simple fastlane guide for signing, building and uploading new React Native apps to [Visual Studio App Center](https://appcenter.ms).

-## Requirements
+## Getting Started

 Install fastlane if you do not already have it: